1Px-Vision/NLP_DL/README.md

   *Python
   * PyTorch
   * NLTK

+### 3. DNN Speech Recognizer
+#### Description:
+This project involves building a Deep Neural Network (DNN) based speech recognizer, capable of converting spoken language into text.
+The project covers preprocessing of audio data, feature extraction, and training of a DNN model to recognize and transcribe speech.
+The model is evaluated on accuracy and its ability to generalize to different speakers and accents.

+#### Key Features:

+* Audio data preprocessing and feature extraction
+* Training and evaluation of DNN for speech recognition
+* Handling different speaker characteristics and noise levels

+#### Technologies Used:
+* Python
+* PyTorch
+* LibROSA
+* SpeechRecognition

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.